6 New Ways to Celebrate an Empty Nest Christmas

 How Are You Spending the Holidays?

-15 thoughts on “6 Ways to Celebrate Christmas with an Empty Nest”
+15 thoughts on “6 New Ways to Celebrate an Empty Nest Christmas”

 1. All great tips.
 Hubby and I are empty nesters, and we are loving it!
 We were in our late 20s when our youngest son was born (we have 3), so we missed out on going out and traveling when we were younger.
 We are making up for it now! 🙂 Our youngest cooked Thanksgiving dinner.
 All I had to do was make pies.
 It was a lot more fun than working in the kitchen all day! 🙂